jbourgin/ATEMMA/README.md

 2. Or the fixation cross presentation reaches a time threshold.

 `waitReleaseKeys` : waits until none of the keyboard keys are pressed anymore.

+## MRI

+Scripts provided in the MRI folder are dedicated to fMRI pre-processing and are currently under development.